Unique equilibrium states for Bonatti-Viana diffeomorphisms: Abstract

 \section{Abstract}

-We show that the robustly transitive diffeomorphisms of Bonatti--Viana have unique equilibrium states for natural classes of potentials.
+We show that the robustly transitive diffeomorphisms constructed by Bonatti and Viana have unique equilibrium states for natural classes of potentials.
 In particular, we characterize the SRB measure as the unique equilibrium state for a suitable geometric potential.
 The techniques developed are applicable to a wide class of DA diffeomorphisms, and persist under $C^1$ perturbations of the map.
-These results are an application of general machinery developed by the first and last named authors, and are to the best of our knowledge the first results on uniqueness of equilibrium states for diffeomorphisms with a dominated splitting that are not partially hyperbolic.
-Thermodynamic formalism beyond uniform hyperbolicity is currently well understood only for low dimensional systems, and the advantage of the method developed here is that it is sufficiently robust to extend to this $4$-dimensional setting.
+These results are an application of general machinery developed by the first and last named authors.